jstrutz/hashids.clj/README.md

 This is port of the [hashids](http://hashids.org) library, and aims to be functionally identical to other implementations, while remaing pure clojure, without a dependency on any other library.

-> **NOTE**   Hashids is not a [cryptographic hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function), as it is reversible, and and is not suitable for security purposes.
+> **NOTE**   Hashids is not a [cryptographic hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function), as it is reversible, and is not suitable for security purposes.
 Don't try to encode secrets with hashids.

 ## Installation